laro/Cone/README.md

 - **Cone**, COne, cOne, c1, C1,
   Pronounced "see one"
     - The names "D", "C2", and "Cpp2" were already taken `¯\_(ツ)_/¯`.
-    - "C"-names are trendy, see Carbon and Circle,
+    - "C"-names are trendy, see Carbon and Circle.
-      even "C#" is referencing C, despite beeing more like "MS Java".
+    - Even "C#" is referencing C, despite beeing more like "MS Java".
 - "Improved" C++
     - with a **simplified** syntax,
     - in the _style_ of Qt, Objective-C, Java, JavaScript, Kotlin, Swift